Tottiford, Kennick, and Trenchford Reservoirs

 The Tottiford, Kennick, and Trenchford Reservoirs are three man-made, connected fresh water reservoirs near Hennock, Devon.
 They form three of the eight reservoirs built within the Dartmoor National Park, and were built to serve the water needs of Torquay, around 13 miles away.

 Tottiford was the first to be constructed, being opened in 1861, followed by the higher Kennick in 1884.
 Trenchford is the lowest elevation of the three, and was completed in 1907.
 The reservoirs dam the Beadon Brook, with Trenchford also being fed by the Trenchford stream, which then continue after the water works to join the River Teign near Trusham.

 History

 Tottiford

 The land for Tottiford was purchased from Lord Exmouth in the late 1850s.

 Construction was delayed by the objection of Mr JT Harvey, who persistently asserted that the Water Committee did not have the legal standing to purchase the required land.

 The tender for construction was issued in August 1860, and by November 1861 the Water Committee were able to inspect the new water works, by which time the reservoir was around 2/3 full.
 By December 1861 the reservoir was full and overflowing, and the work declared complete.

 Tottiford was originally designed to hold 30000000 impgal of water, but this was changed during construction to hold 50000000 impgal.
-Whilst built to supply Torquay, an agreement was made to supply excess to Newton Abbot (through which the pipe would pass) as availalble.
+Whilst built to supply Torquay, an agreement was made to supply excess to Newton Abbot (through which the pipe would pass) as available.